However, we often cannot change a script that’s been approved, so there are performance techniques we can use.

 Of course, just because you’re investing in a longer ad slot doesn’t mean your content needs to be serious or even product-driven.

-The Chevy commercial featuring our own Robert Sciglimpaglia below is a classic example of an ad that makes the most of its 60 seconds while still injecting humor.
+The below Chevy commercial featuring experienced voice actor, Robert S. is a classic example of an ad that makes the most of its 60 seconds while still injecting humor.

-There isn’t a perfect length for TV commercials in 2024, but it’s still critical to consider timing when developing TV campaigns.
+There isn’t a perfect length for a TV commercial in 2024, but it’s still critical to consider timing when developing TV campaigns.

 Once you know the goal and idea behind a particular commercial, you can start to think about the right ad length for that campaign